What is your passion?

-Are you looking for a way to shine gospel light through your business skills?
+Are you looking for a way to shine gospel light through your unique skills?
 Do you want to connect with a cross-cultural community in ways you’ve never dreamed possible?
 Would you like to create jobs for the poor and oppressed?

 Consider Serge’s worldwide work in small business start-up.
 We call it Business for Transformation, establishing businesses in order to support local livelihoods and develop thriving relationships—often in closed-access communities and countries.
 To engage in Business for Transformation you may be a Business Starter (a.k.a. entrepreneur) or a Business Builder (who builds and strengthens an existing business).
 That’s good to keep in mind because there are roles for all kinds of people.